 Housing Requirements for Monster FishSimply put, big fish need big aquariums.
-A 210 gallon aquarium is the bare minimum for a few monster fish species, but most need several if not many times that as adults, requiring a custom built aquarium or an indoor pond.
-Depending on the species you keep, you’ll need to provide plenty of swimming area, large decorations that can’t be easily moved or knocked over and hiding places for catfish and nocturnal species like knife fish.
+A 210-gallon aquarium is the bare minimum for a few Monster Fish species, but most need several if not many times that as adults, requiring a custom built aquarium or an indoor pond.
+Depending on the species you keep, you will need to provide plenty of swimming area, large decorations that cannot be easily moved or knocked over and hiding places for catfish and nocturnal species like knife fish.
 Artificial plants should have weighted bases and heaters should be located outside the aquarium or made of titanium or stainless steel if placed inside the aquarium.
 Keep a secure cover on the tank to prevent fish from jumping out.

-Monster Fish Behavior/CompatibilityMost monster fish tolerate each other fairly well provided they’re similar in size.
-(They usually won’t go after anything they can’t fit in their mouth.)
-Large cichlids such as Oscars and Peacock Bass can be territorial, but they’re usually well-behaved if they have adequate space and structure to define their territories.
-Large fish often develop personalities, not unlike traditional pets, and are known to interact with their “humans”.
-It’s not unusual for pet monster fish to have names.
+Monster Fish Behavior/CompatibilityMost Monster Fish tolerate each other fairly well provided they are similar in size.
+They usually will not go after anything they cannot fit in their mouth.
+Large cichlids such as Oscars and Peacock Bass can be territorial, but they are usually well-behaved if they have adequate space and structure to define their territories.
+Large fish often develop personalities, not unlike traditional pets, and are known to interact with their “humans.”
+It is not unusual for Pet monster Fish to have names.

 Longevity/Ethical Concerns for Monster Fish